 c) A system is in place to ensure gender mainstreaming in JPs.
-Not met
+Not Met

 There is no internal mechanism at present to ensure the quality of gender mainstreaming across joint programs.
-The Belize UNCT lacks a systematic process/tool to support or review gender mainstreaming across key elements of joint programs (e.g., to assess gender mainstreaming in core components of a joint initiative such as a situation analysis, theory of change, selection of beneficiaries and implementing partners, and the results framework).
-While the UNCT currently meets the minimum requirements for this indicator, the establishment of a system to ensure GEWE is systematically mainstreamed in all future JPs will be key to ensuring the UNCT does not regress below the minimum requirements going forward.
+The Barbados UNCT lacks a systematic process/tool to support or review gender mainstreaming across key elements of joint programs (e.g., to assess gender mainstreaming in core components of a joint initiative such as a situation analysis, theory of change, selection of beneficiaries and implementing partners, and the results framework).